 Cabernet Sauvignon: Steaks or chops with frizzled herbs will taste even better with California Cabernet of Bordeaux blends, as your palate will be refreshed after each bite of meat.

 These simple combinations are just the tip of the iceberg when it comes to food and wine pairings.
-If you want to experience first-hand how some of Australia’s best Yarra Valley wineries pair their mouth-watering dishes with their premium wines, talk to Australian Wine Tour Co about our range of winery tour options.
+If you want to experience first-hand how some of Australia’s best Yarra Valley wineries pair their mouth-watering dishes with their premium wines, contact Australian Wine Tour Co about our range of winery tour options.